 You can staircase at any time.
 As you buy more shares in your property, your rent decreases.
 If you want to buy an extra share, you must first get your home valued.
 We use this valuation to work out the price of the share.

-For more information, to make enquiries or to send in documentation, please call our Legal Administration Team on 0203 8152407 or email email@example.com.
+For more information, please call our resale and legal team on 020 3815 0060 or email email@example.com.

 A step-by-step guide